 vi.
-Segregation of lease and non-lease components of the consideration to those stand-alone selling prices.
+Segregation of lease and non-lease components of the consideration The Group allocates the transaction price to each performance obligation on a relative stand-alone selling price basis by determining the stand-alone selling price at contract inception of the distinct good or service underlying each performance obligation in the contract and allocates the transaction price in proportion to those stand-alone selling prices.
 Since the consideration is inclusive of the lease component, the stand-alone selling price is not directly observable.
 Hence, the Group estimates the standalone selling price by considering all the information (including market conditions, entity-specific factors and information about the customer or class of customer) that is reasonably available to the Group.